fraboeni/fraboeni.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my website.
-My name is Franziska Boenisch and I'm a research associate at Fraunhofer AISEC (Applied and Integrated Security).
-At the same time, I am pursuing a PhD at Freie Universität Berlin.
+My name is Franziska Boenisch and I'm a Postdoctoral Fellow at the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai/) supervised by [Prof. Dr. Nicolas Papernot](https://www.papernot.fr/).
+Prior to joining Vector, I was a PhD candidate at Freie University Berlin and a research assosiate at the [Fraunhofer Institute for Applied and Integrated Security (AISEC)](https://www.aisec.fraunhofer.de/en.html).

 # News

-(August 1st 2022) I'm happy to announce that I finalized my PhD duties and will be joining the Canadian Vector Institute as a Postdoctoral Fellow under the supervision of Prof. Dr. Nicolas Papernot by the end of the month.

-(May 1st 2022) I am excited to organize a workshop on *Trustworthy Artificial Intelligence in Science and Society* this fall at the INFORMATIK2022 conference.

-(April 30th 2022) Super proud that my interview on Differential Privacy with the Google-Aufbruch magazine made it to the [title page](https://kstatic.googleusercontent.com/files/1791d34518d7768efe0fb6d698f45a276c507ddbb67bcc916c87c564de8fc212023df574da98c9a8d8f149dc964371e003b6120b1f2188740a464ef157102ef4).
+(September 1st 2022) Our paper on Individualized Privacy Guarantees for Machine Learning was accepted for publication at PoPETs 2023.

 # Research
 My research focus lies at the intersection of *Trustworthy Machine Learning* (ML) and *Privacy*.